lnewmeye/mcmc_lab/doc/mcmc_lab2.md

 Worth mentioning is that the BernoulliNode class, although inheriting from the Node class, varies significantly.
 As parameters to the BernoulliNode are a list of parents and a list of probabilities.
 The probabilities are entered into a tree structure (implemented in the BernoulliTree and ProbabilityNode classes).
 Thus, the BernoulliNode class can have any number of parents.
 When the node's sample() or likelihood() function is called the node requests the current value of its list of parents to traverse the tree and either returns the probability or a sample of that probability.

-TODO: describe the proposal classes
+One class also worth mentioning is my proposal class.
+This class is designed to create proposal functions used for the Metropolis algorithm.
+The class is given a distribution parameter and a variance and is passed as a parameter to the network node being created.
+When the Node class's sample_conditional() function is called, it calls a sample() function for its proposal object which provides a value for Metropolis.

 The code is backwards compatible with the previous lab as well.
 All values produced match those produced previously.
 The following are the results for several different models on which my code has been tested.

 ## Faculty Evaluations Model